 There are different ways to finance a social security scheme.
 The financing method chosen will depend on the given financing objectives which may include stabilizing and/or minimizing the contribution rate or stabilizing the funding level in accordance with specific funding rules.
 Preservation of benefits, though important, is not the sole objective considered in maintaining a scheme's long-term financial sustainability.

 The contribution rate for a social security scheme will be affected by demographic and economic factors.
-The expected value of those factors is the basis for decision making and may be subject to change over time.
 Although the contribution rate is subject to change, a stable rate is generally considered desirable for several reasons.